 It’s all about choices and doing what’s best for the environment – a goal that’s important for all of us.
 One area where each of us can make a positive contribution is in the way we purchase, use and dispose of cleaning products.
+It’s important that you dispose of household cleaners properly.
+And when the bottles are empty you need to recycle household cleaners bottles properly.

 Frequent Household Cleaners Recycling Questions